Philippus/elastic4s/README.md

 Analyzers control how Elasticsearch parses the fields for indexing.
 For example, you might decide that you want whitespace to be important, so that "band of brothers" is indexed as a single "word" rather than the default which is to split on whitespace.
 There are many advanced options available in analayzers.
 Elasticsearch also allows us to create custom analyzers.
-For more details [read about the DSL support for analyzers](https://sksamuel.github.io/elastic4s/docs/misc/analyzers.html).
+For more details [see the documentation on analyzers](docs/analysis.md).

 ## Indexing